yasirkula/UnityRuntimeInspector/README.md

 }
 ```

+- You can register to the `OnItemDoubleClicked` event of the hierarchy to get notified when an object in the hierarchy is double clicked
 - You can add **RuntimeInspectorButton** attribute to your functions to expose them as buttons in the inspector.
 These buttons appear when an object of that type is inspected.
 This attribute takes 3 parameters:
   - **string label**: the text that will appear on the button
   - **bool isInitializer**: if set to true, and if the function returns an object that is assignable to the type that the function was defined in, the resulting value of the function will be assigned back to the inspected object.
 In other words, this function can be used to initialize null objects or change the variables of alive objects